 Sling: Best for Very Small Businesses on a Budget

-Like Homebase, Sling offers a free plan with basic scheduling tools, making it an excellent option for very small businesses on limited budgets.
-What’s good about Sling’s free plan is that it can be used for unlimited locations, employees, and managers unlike that of Homebase, which is limited to just one location.
-Its paid plans are based on the number of users, like When I Work, ZoomShift, and Deputy.
+Sling offers a free plan with basic scheduling tools that can be used for unlimited locations, employees, and managers, unlike Homebase’s free plan, which is limited to just one location.

 - Task features: Openings, closings, deep cleans, and inspection preps all work better when the staff knows exactly what to do.
 Just like When I Work, Sling offers a robust tasking function that lets you assign tasks to individuals or teams, create and save task templates for recurring duties, and provide manager feedback.

-- Scheduling: You’ll find most of the tools on Sling in other providers in this guide, but we especially liked how it tracked unavailability and time off because you can use it for compliance as well—for example, create unavailability rules for minor workers so that you don’t schedule them during school hours.
-The Business plan lets the software automatically assign shifts based on availability and qualifications, which is also offered by When I Work.
+- Scheduling: You’ll find most of the tools on Sling in other providers in this guide, but we especially liked how it tracked unavailability and time off because you can use it for compliance as well, like making school hours unavailable for your employees who are minors.
 The time clock lets you set limits on when early employees can clock in and will automatically clock them out at the end of the shift.

-- HR & payroll functions and integrations: It’s easy to tackle payroll by approving time sheets on desktop or mobile and exporting them to your payroll processor or as an XLS or CSV.
+- HR & payroll functions and integrations: It’s easy to tackle payroll by approving timesheets on desktop or mobile and exporting them to your payroll processor or as an XLS or CSV.
 Like When I Work, it integrates with popular restaurant POS systems like Toast, Square, and Restaurant Manager, as well as Gusto for payroll.
-Out of all providers in this guide, Sling offers the fewest third-party integrations.

 SocialSchedules: Best for Highly Regulated Industries

-SocialSchedules (formerly OpenSimSim) is an employee scheduling software with tools designed to reduce compliance risks for highly regulated businesses.
-It allows you to create compliance rules that will guide your scheduling options and help you avoid penalties.
-It even sends notifications and mobile alerts for overtime and breaks that don’t comply with state and local labor laws and allows you to store schedule histories and reports for up to seven years.
+SocialSchedules (formerly OpenSimSim) allows you to create compliance rules that will guide your scheduling options and help you avoid penalties.
+It sends notifications and mobile alerts for overtime and breaks that don’t comply with state and local labor laws and allows you to store schedule histories and reports for up to seven years.

 - Smart shift management: SocialSchedules lets your employees drop shifts (along with requesting shift swaps) if they need to.
 However, your managers can lock important workdays to prevent schedules from being swapped and dropped.